 How do you connect with and contribute to your community?

 Communities that encourage the contributions of older adults are stronger!
-That’s because older adults play a vital role in the vitality of our neighborhoods, networks, and lives.
+That’s because older adults play an important role in the vitality of our neighborhoods, networks, and lives.
 Here’s a small sample of the ways that older adults in our area are contributing their time, talents, and life experience to help others.

 At the bottom of this page help inspire others to contribute by letting JABA know how YOU connect with and contribute to your community!